AurelienLeandri/VulkanCulling/readme.md

 > cd LeoEngine && cmake .

-CMake might ask you to specify a generator, in the case please use "Visual Studio 16 2019".
+CMake might ask you to specify a generator, in that case please use the one used by your version of Visual Studio (usually "Visual Studio 16 2019" or "Ninja").

 You can also use CMake-GUI of course.